 It is a hard and time-consuming task to inculcate the culture of formal organisational management approach amongst Board of Directors of FPOs.
-They tend to interact in informal ways as individuals and would like to conduct their businesses in the same fashion.
-The project is patiently cultivating adaptation of formal organisational systems.

-Crop diversification with food and nutrition-oriented intercropping of millets and pulses is picking up and gradually breaking the monocropping of groundnut.
+They tend to interact in informal ways as individuals and would like to of millets and pulses is picking up and gradually breaking the monocropping of groundnut.
 However, there is a strong need to enhance market gains by remunerative support prices, processing, value addition and marketing linkages.